Customer Experience Design and Digital Innovation

 - Focuses on a customer’s experience with the company as a whole

-While UX design strategy and CX design strategy have nuanced differences in their focuses, both are important for building strong relationships with customers and creating positive experiences that can lead to loyalty, strong word of mouth, and repeat business.
+While UX design strategy and CX design strategy have nuanced differences in their focuses, both are important for building strong customer relationships and creating positive experiences that can lead to loyalty, strong word of mouth, and repeat business.

 Making Design More Human “Human-Centered Design”